-No matter what your yacht charter preferences are, there’s truly something for everyone.
 You can dance ‘til dawn on the island of Hvar or feel like the rest of the world has just evaporated when you’re anchored off the pristine island of Mljet.
-You can tour wineries, kite board, have dinner on the walls of Dubrovnik, press olives, watch sword dancers, and linger in the hush of a 15th century cathedral.
+You can tour wineries, kite board, have dinner atop medieval walls, press olives, watch sword dancers, and linger in the hush of a 15th-century cathedral on your Croatia yacht charter trip.

 How do you get to Croatia?